 You should also consider the physical size of the tractor when making your decision.
 If you’ll be using your tractor on steep hills and slopes, should consider a wider, more stable tractor.
 If you need to drive below small trees and low-hanging branches, you should choose a tractor with a low profile.

 Talk with a local tractor dealer to find a machine that fits your needs.

-Find a tractor dealer in your state:
+Find a tractor dealer near you:

 Other Things to Consider When Buying a Tractor

 While tractor size is important, there are some other things you should think about when deciding on the best tractor.
 You should always keep in mind what you’ll be using your tractor for.